kubernetes/community/CLA.md

 #### 5. Validate your CLA

-Once you are redirected to your GitHub Pull Request, enter `/easycla` to check whether your CLA was signed successfully or not.
+Once you are redirected back to your GitHub Pull Request, reply with a comment `/easycla` to update the CLA status of your PR.

 ## Changing your Affiliation